- What Is Parkinson’s Disease?

 - Diet: A healthy and balanced diet can help with constipation.
-Hight fiver intake is the best non-medical way to prevent and regulate constipation.
-The Mediterranean diet is one of the healthiest diets.
-It reduces the risk of cardiovascular disease, diabetes, and improve wellbeing.
+High fiber intake is the best non-medical way to prevent and regulate constipation.
+Still, the Mediterranean diet is one of the healthiest diets.
+This is because it reduces the risk of cardiovascular disease, diabetes, and improve wellbeing.

 - Sleep: Regular sleeping is also very important.
 While sleeping, our bodies rest and conserve and generate energy.
 During sleeping, our pineal gland secretes the hormone melatonin, which has many physiological effects.

-- Prevent falls: Preventing falls, which are common complications of Parkinson’s disease, is important.
-It is essential to talk with your doctor and physiotherapist to ensure that therapy is optimal.
+- Prevent falls: Preventing falls, which are common complications of Parkinsons disease, is important.
+Thus, it is essential to talk with your doctor and physiotherapist to ensure that therapy is optimal.

 - Comfort: Make your living place as most comfortable as it can be for your situation.
 It is good advice to install grabs and bars so you can always hold on something.

 - Driving: Don’t drive and try to be aware of your limitations.
-Driving with Parkinson’s disease even in early-stage can be dangerous.
+This is because driving with Parkinsons disease even in early-stage can be dangerous.
 Always seek for help whenever necessary.